-Whilst hot yoga has become somewhat of a craze in London and the rest of the western world in recent years, with hot yoga classes popping up everywhere, the practice of yoga in hot conditions is not modern.
+Whilst hot yoga has become somewhat of a craze in London and the rest of the western world in recent years, the practice of yoga in hot conditions is not modern.
 Bikram Choudhury, the founder of Bikram yoga, created this “heated” style of practice, in efforts to meet the climate in India, where yoga originated around 5,000 years ago.

 Hot yoga benefits

-Bikram yoga became highly popular in the west when Bikram Choudhury moved to the United States in the 1970’s and opened several hot yoga studios.
+Bikram yoga became highly popular in the west when Bikram Choudhury moved to the United States in the 1970’s and opened his chain of studios.
 This was following an injury he incurred in his teenage years that left him with the possibility of being unable to walk again.
-However, after designing a sequence of 26 yoga poses, which he claims enabled him to make a full recovery in just 6 months, he took his technique to the west and has since watched it grow exponentially.
+After designing a sequence of 26 yoga poses, which he claims enabled him to make a full recovery in just 6 months, he took his technique to the west and has since watched it grow exponentially.

 (1) An intense cardio workout